agoncal/agoncal-training-javaee6-advanced/before/03-Domain/INSTALL.md

 # Java EE 6 Advanced Training - REST Client

+Then you will refactor the domain model to follow JPA best practices

 ## Add JSON support in CDBook-Store

 * In the REST endpoints :